afarhan/ubitx/README.md

 #IMPORTANT INFORMATION
 ----------------------------------------------------------------------------
-- 0.30 Version Test only download. almost complete
+- 0.33 Version Test only download. almost complete
 - Beta 0.26 and Beta 0.261, Beta 0.262,0.27 is complete test, 0.28 is tested.
+- 0.31 is tested but has not critical bug
 - You can download and use it (Release section).

 # Current work list (for Version 0.31)